pysys-test/pysys-test/README.rst

       # It's good practice to check for unexpected errors and warnings so they don't go unnoticed
       self.assertGrep('my_server.out', ' (ERROR|FATAL|WARN) .*', contains=False)

+      # Checking for exception stack traces is also a good idea; and joining them into a single line with a mapper will
+      # give a more descriptive error if the test fails
+      self.assertGrep('my_server.out', r'Traceback [(]most recent call last[)]', contains=False, mappers=[pysys.mappers.JoinLines.PythonTraceback()])

       self.assertThat('message == expected',
         message=pysys.utils.fileutils.loadJSON(self.output+'/httpget_myfile.out')['message'],
         expected="Hello world!",